cobobc/milestone_project_2/README.md

 *   CSS - Used to style the website.

+*   JavaScript - used to provide interactive features (the quiz) for the user.

+*   [EmailJS](https://www.emailjs.com/) - used in conjuction with JS to allow the website to send email to the user.

 *   [Bootstrap](https://getbootstrap.com/) - used throughout the site for layout and styling.
 Imported JavaScript/Query for each page to support the responsive navigation bar burger icon for tablet and mobile.

 *   [Google Fonts](https://fonts.google.com/) - provided the *Enriqueta* font used throughout the website.